Palmer Station Timeline

 NGA solo pilot Max Conrad shows up at Palmer (12/21) in his twin-engined Piper Aztec

 Max arrived from PA on a planned round-the-world flight; he'd already crossed the North Pole.
-Here he is seen leaving Adelaide Island on 12/23, with plans to continue to Byrd, Pole, and McMurdo.
+He spent 2 days on station repairing landing gear with help from the station crew.
+Here he is seen leaving Palmer for Adelaide Island on 12/23, with plans to continue to Byrd, Pole, and McMurdo.
 But after reaching Adelaide, he called off the mission for this season and returned to PA via Deception Island (photo by Edward K. Mann). (the Max Conrad pages)

 Hero arrives at Palmer the first time (12/25 GMT, 12/24 ship's time, EST)